ManyakRus/whatsapp_chatgpt/README.md

 CHATGPT_START_TEXT - ChatGPT start request text
 CHATGPT_END_TEXT - ChatGPT request end text
   =" Answer in Russian on behalf of the man."

+You can connect through a proxy proxyapi.ru (for Russian users), if you fill in the parameters:
+CHATGPT_PROXY_API_URL="https://api.proxyapi.ru/openai/v1"
+CHATGPT_PROXY_API_KEY=

 3. Compile the code and run the file whatsapp_chatgpt
 4. After starting, you need to scan the QR code